Sonali504/task-manager/README.md

 <h2>Features</h2>

-Dashboard overview with project status and progress.
+1.Dashboard overview with project status and progress.

-Quick access to project details and tasks.
+2.Quick access to project details and tasks.

-User-friendly task management with completion status and priority indicators.
+3.User-friendly task management with completion status and priority indicators.

-Timeline view for tracking project milestones.
+4.Timeline view for tracking project milestones.

-Calendar for scheduling and managing tasks.
+5.Calendar for scheduling and managing tasks.

-Messaging functionality for communication within the platform.
+6.Messaging functionality for communication within the platform.